Spinach Orzo Salad

 Balsamic Vinaigrette in a mason jar from above

-Make the balsamic vinaigrette first to allow the flavors a few minutes to blend.
-This dressing is super easy and only takes about five minutes.
-Add 1/4 cup olive oil, 2 Tbsp balsamic vinegar, 1 clove of minced garlic, 1 tsp Dijon mustard, about 1/4 tsp salt, and some freshly cracked pepper to either a small jar or a bowl.
+Make the vinaigrette: This dressing is super easy and only takes about five minutes.
+Add ¼ cup olive oil, 2 Tbsp balsamic vinegar, 1 clove of minced garlic, 1 tsp Dijon mustard, about ¼ tsp salt, and some freshly cracked pepper to either a small jar or a bowl.
 Place a lid on the jar and shake for 10-15 seconds, or whisk it in a bowl until combined.
 Set the dressing aside.

 Sun Dried Tomatoes spilling out of the package

-Cook 8oz. (about 1 cup) orzo according to the package directions.
+Cook the orzo: Cook 8 oz. (about 1 cup) orzo according to the package directions.
 Once cooked, drain it in a colander, and let it cool for just a few minutes.
-Meanwhile, prepare the sun dried tomatoes.
-These are the type that I use and in my local store they are in the produce department.
-I used about 1/2 cup of these tomato halves, which was about 11 pieces.
+Meanwhile, prepare the sun-dried tomatoes.
+These are the type that I use, and in my local store, they are in the produce department.
+I used about ½ cup of these tomato halves, which were about 11 pieces.
 The pieces are large, though, so we want to chop ’em up.

 Chopped Sun Dried Tomatoes

-Chop the tomatoes into small pieces.
-Since these are the dry type of sun dried tomatoes (as opposed to oil packed), we want to soften them up some.
+Prep the tomatoes: Chop the tomatoes into small pieces.
+Since these are the dry type of sun-dried tomatoes (as opposed to oil-packed), we want to soften them up some.
 Place the chopped tomatoes in a bowl and cover them with hot water.
 I just ladled some of the boiling water that I was boiling for the orzo (before I actually added the orzo) over the tomatoes.
 Let them sit in the hot water for about 5 minutes, then drain them.

 Spinach Orzo Tomatoes Feta in the bowl, not yet combined

-Place about 4 cups of fresh baby spinach in a large bowl.
-Add the drained and slightly cooled orzo (it should still be warm–this helps wilt the spinach just a bit), softened sun dried tomatoes, and 2 oz. crumbled feta.
+Assemble: Place about 4 cups of fresh baby spinach in a large bowl.
+Add the drained and slightly cooled orzo (it should still be warm—this helps wilt the spinach just a bit), softened sun-dried tomatoes, and 2 oz. crumbled feta.

 Drizzle Balsamic Vinaigrette on salad